hackalot/mirus/README.md

 * [とあるOS](http://torauos.org) - Helped inspire me to work on Mirus.
 * [Cosmos](http://cosmos.codeplex.com) - Original stomping ground for my OS dev ventures.
 * [Windows](http://toastytech.com/guis/bob.html) - For sucking so much it caused me to want to see if I could do better...

+## Related Projects
+These projects are directly related to Mirus.

+* [Mirloader](http://github.com/joshbeitler/mirloader) - Eventual bootloader for Mirus.
+* [Mirlabs](http://github.com/joshbeitler/mirlabs) - Testing grounds for a lot of Mirus' more...crazy features.

 ## License